SweetmanTech/myco-docs/chat.md

 Chat is an innovative feature that allows users to interact with an AI-powered assistant within the context of a selected Zora profile.
 This feature enhances the user experience by providing personalized and context-aware responses.

+## Getting Started

+To start using the Chat feature, visit [https://chat.myco.wtf](https://chat.myco.wtf).
+This web application provides an intuitive interface for interacting with the AI assistant in the context of Zora profiles.

 ## How it Works

 1. **Select a Zora Profile**: Choose a Zora profile to provide context for the conversation.